falldamagestudio/UE-Jenkins-BuildSystem/README.md

 Regardless of agent type, each agent has a single executor, and thus serves only one job at a time.

 The Jenkins agent runs within a Docker container.
 Build jobs are also run within a Docker container (either via the Docker pipeline plugin, or via the Kubernetes pipeline plugin).
 The build tools container images contain all software necessary to build a typical UE engine or game on Linux and Windows.

+# Security

+## Controller

+The Jenkins controller runs within GKE.

+It is exposed to the Internet via a load balancer.
+Identity-Aware Proxy is enabled for that load balancer.
+This ensures that anyone who wants to send HTTP traffic to the Jenkins controller has authenticated with a Google account on your internal domain first.

+The Jenkins controller also exposes an internal load balancer.
+This is not behind IAP.
+It is the entry point for any incoming traffic (for example, Swarm agents) that needs to talk to Jenkins but is not IAP-compatible.

+## Agents

+Agents run in their own network, separate from the GKE cluster.
+They have a few ports open to the Internet (typically WinRM & SSH).
+They have a route to the internal load balancer.

+## Image builders

+Image builders run in a separate network, with no connectivity to the agents or the controller.

 # Agent types